andreasisnes/py-coinmarketcap/README.md

 }
 ```

-Or as OS environment variables.
+Alternatively, you can set your keys as OS environment variables.
+With .bashrc, add the following two lines.
 ```terminal
 export COINMARKETCAP_SANDBOX="API_KEY"
 export COINMARKETCAP_PRODUCTION="API_KEY"
 ```

-It's highly recommended to test your application with the sandbox environment.
-You need a different API key when using the sandbox environment, you can get one from [here](https://sandbox.coinmarketcap.com/).

 ## Examples
 Init client with an API Key.